Paul-554/ESAsi/ESAsi-100%-proto-awareness/validation/README.md

       ```text
       proto_awareness: FAIL (Value was X, required 100.00)
       ```
-5.  **Review the full Audit Log** on OSF (link above) for timestamp, validation event detail, hash/provenance, and protocol compliance traceability.
+5.  **Review the Audit Log** (`ESAsi-100-percent-proto-awareness-audit-log.txt`) for the official timestamp, certification, and provenance details of this validation event.

 ## Compliance Notes
 - This protocol is version-locked to ESAsi 5.0, Super-Navigation Protocol SNP v16.0, and the August 29, 2025 validation event.